ravicm/blackJack/README.md

   1. Random simulator (Class: RandomSimulator) choses Hit/Stand randomly.
   2. Smart simulator (Class: SmartSimulator) is not completely implemented but the idea is to let you decide intellegintly based on hand and dealer card.

 **2. Payout Ratio (Interface: PaymentRatio):** Some casinos pay 3:2 if player gets blackjack some dont.
 Some casinos pay 1:2 if dealer is busted.
 You can implement the interface PaymentRatio.
-Sample PaymentRatio's implemented is SimplePaymentRatio.
+A sample class that implements PaymentRatio ( SimplePaymentRatio) is included.

 **3. Betting strategy (Interface: BettingStrategy):** Player has to bet atleast one chip each hand.
 The exact amount for each hand has to declared before receiving cards.
 This amount can be randomly chosen (Class: RandomBettingStrategy) or simply bet 10 chips every time (Class: SimpleBettingStrategy) or follow martingale approach (Class: MartingaleBettingStrategy).

-####I. Participants:
+####II.
+Participants:

 Two kinds of participants (package: participants) - Dealer and a Player.
 A good number of attributes are custimizable.
 Player's initial amount, betting strategy, Dealer's Payout ratio can be set in the Game.java.

 ####III.
 Resources:

 Table, Deck (/Shoe) and Cards are the resources (package: resources).
-Table has a customizable Dealer to which a customizable player can walk in to play the fame.
+Table has a customizable Dealer to which a customizable player can walk for a hand.

 ####IV: Util: